scrabill/food-or-foe-react/README.md

 - Improve mobile rendering (portrait or landspace?)
 - Late night craving mode (dark mode)
 - What if......you could easily share/Tweet your results and score after a game?
+- Refactor "Make a Guess" function
+- API URLs as global variables

 ## Bugs